SquareGPS/navixy-api/docs/panel-api/resources/tariff.md

 * `type` - [enum](../../backend-api/getting-started.md#data-types).
 Type of tariff.
 Can be "monthly" or "activeday" (for "tracker" device_type only).
 * `price` - double.
 Tariff subscription price (usually per month).
 * `early_change_price` - double.
-Price of change tariff from current to other.
+Price of change tariff from current to another.
 With the last change in less than 30 days (`tariff.freeze.period` config option).
 When not passed or `null` user cannot change tariff frequently.
 * `device_limit` - int.
 A maximum limit of devices per user.
 Not used for cameras and sockets.
 * `has_reports` - boolean.
 If `true` the tariff has reports.